 Know well the condition of your flocks, and give attention to your herds…– Proverbs 27:23

-In our household, we make our budget using the Zero-Based Budgeting.
+In our household, we make our budget using Zero-Based Budgeting by Dave Ramsey.
 If you are new to this method, this is explained by the formula:

 Net Income – ( Tithes + Savings + Expenses) = 0

 For example, your monthly gross salary is P 30,000 and your tax is let us say P 1,000.
 So you will have a net income of P 29,000 each month.
 Your tithe is P 3,000, desired savings is P 6,000 and the remaining P 20,000 is for various expenses.

-When it comes to our expenses, we prioritize our needs first, debts payment second and things we can live without last.
+Prior to our debt freedom, when it comes to our expenses, we prioritize our needs first, debts payment second, and things we can live without last.
 When you deduct the tithe, desired savings, and various expenses from the net income, the result should be zero.

 The budget should be prepared prior to each month because it serves as the plan on how to manage the family’s finances for that particular month.
 Since there are usually different expenses to be incurred each month, we must prepare a different budget for every month.